GSTT-CIDR/metagenomics_container/readme.md

 A guide for running CIDR metagenomics from singularity/apptainer images.
 The tools here can be cloned and built independent of containers from their GitHub repos, [organism_query](https://github.com/GSTT-CIDR/organism_query)_and [CIDR_metagenomics (not up yet)](https://github.com/).

 ## Rationale
 Using Singularity/Aptainer for the distribution of CIDR metagenomics software across the NHS metagenomics NoE enables standardised and repeatable use of the informatics workflows across trial sites.
-It reduces intrusion on partner's hardware and, hands-on set up time and support and streamlines updates.
+It reduces intrusion on partner's hardware, hands-on set up time/support and streamlines updating.
 The container operates locally and without root privilege, **so no data will leave the sequencing device.**

 ## Apptainer installation
 Install singularity on the host machine through either: